virtualmartire/learningcurves/README.md

 ## todos
 - "switch to derivatives" button
-- "del" and "hide" buttons for each run
+- "hide" button for each run
 - "export desk" button
 - graphs design (colors and statistics)
 - homepage to start the app